sylabs/singularity/INSTALL.md

 You must first install development tools and libraries to your host.

-On Debian-based systems, including Ubuntu:
+On Debian-based systems, including Ubuntu 20.04 and above:

 ```sh
 # Ensure repositories are up-to-date